Skip to content

 Pick the Right Policy

-The right 7.5 tonne lorry insurance is usually less about chasing the lowest figure and more about checking how the policy fits the real work.
-Looking closely at wording, excesses, driver restrictions, cargo-related terms and optional extras can make comparisons far more useful than relying on price alone.
+Comparing 7.5 tonne lorry insurance is usually less about chasing the lowest figure and more about checking how the policy fits the real use of the vehicle.
+Looking closely at wording, excesses, driver restrictions, cargo-related terms, optional extras, permitted use, private-use limits and claims support can make comparisons more useful than relying on price alone.